 § 336-20.
-Register of licensed taxicabs.
+Register of license taxicabs.

-The Director shall keep a register of the name of each person owning or operating or otherwise legally responsible for a taxicab vehicle licensed under this chapter, together with the license numbers of vehicles and drivers.
+The Director shall keep a register of the name of each person owning or operating or otherwise legally responsible for a taxicab vehicle licensed under this chapter, together with the license numbers of vehicles.
 Such record shall be open to the inspection of the public at all reasonable times.